Menditect/documentation/additional/01-howtos/03-design-tests/test-ui-with-mta.md

 - A Page showing Results from executed tests.

 A few notes about the Starter Kit:
-- The Starter Kit assumes that the default texts for elements is used as defined in a US-English Mendix project.
-Other languages are not (yet) supported.
+- The Starter Kit currently has the en-US and nl-NL languages built-in.
 - [React-enabled projects](https://docs.mendix.com/refguide/mendix-client/react/) can be tested by setting the Constant IsUsingReactClient to True.
 - Although more Widgets will be added as supported in the Starter Kit, any changes made in the future can break Locating a Widget correctly.